Chin chin holds a BS degree in food technology. She enjoys sharing important information about health and food-related topics.

 Inflammation is the natural process that occurs when the immune system fights off foreign substances like germs, pollen or chemicals “threatening” the body.
 So, inflammation is not bad at all.
 It is the normal immune system response when you are injured or sick.

 What “Good” Inflammation Does for You

-When you’ve got fever or swollen glands due to sore throat; when your injury or infected cut swells, turns red and painful; it simply means that inflammation is jumpstarting the healing process.
+When you’ve got a fever or swollen glands due to sore throat, or when your injury or infected cut swells and turns red and painful, it simply means that inflammation is jumpstarting the healing process.
 Your white blood cells are going to the site to protect your health.

 When Inflammation Goes Bad

 Inflammation should be temporary.
 When you’re no longer ill or injured, it should also go away.
 If it persists even without foreign invaders in the body, it becomes an enemy.
 When chronic inflammation gets out of hand, instead of healing it destroys.
 Thus, it has been linked to many diseases including cancer, arthritis, heart disease, diabetes and Alzheimer’s disease.

 When your joints are inflamed as in the case of rheumatoid arthritis, it can cause serious pain and damage.

 When fatty plaque form in the arteries due to chronic inflammation, white blood cells can go to the site and form blood clots that can possibly lead to a heart attack.